NJUAstrometry/NJUAstrometry.github.io/content/authors/姚俊/_index.md

   - Grad Students
 ---

-My main research interest focuses on the astronomical reference system theory, including the overall property of the VLBI and Gaia celestial reference frame, position-frequency relation of extragalactic sources.
+My main research interest focuses on the alignment of astronomical reference frames, including the the VLBI and Gaia celestial reference frame, as well as the ephemerides.